TrellixVulnTeam/swahilipython_SCMU/Doc/library/shutil.rst

    *length* value means to copy the data without looping over the source data in chunks; by default the data is read in chunks to avoid uncontrolled memory consumption.
-Note that if the current file position of the *fsrc* object is not 0, only the contents from the current file position to the end of the file will be copied.
+Note that if the current file position of the *fsrc* object is not 0, only the contents kutoka the current file position to the end of the file will be copied.